-The rights of organisation of Aquabike UIM - ABP races and championships are owned and ruled by UIM which has granted the management of the Competition to the UIM council.
+The rights of organisation of Aquabike UIM - ABP races and championships are owned and ruled by UIM which has granted the management of the Competition to the UIM Council.

-The council may update these rules whenever necessary on request of the aquabike daily Management Committee.
+The Council may update these rules whenever necessary on request of the Aquabike Daily Management Committee.

-The Aquabike daily management committee is responsible for the championship daily management.
-This committee is composed of the promoter (1 vote), the Aquabike committee chairman (casting vote), the team owners representative (1 vote), and the Drivers representative (1 vote only on safety issues)
+The Aquabike Daily Management Committee is responsible for the championship daily management.
+This committee is composed of the promoter (1 vote), the Aquabike committee chairman (casting vote), the team owners representative (1 vote), and the riders representative (1 vote only on safety issues)

-The Aquabike UIM - ABP world and continental championships are governed solely by the UIM International rules for aquabike.
+The Aquabike UIM - ABP World and Continental Championships are governed solely by the UIM International rules for aquabike.